SeparateRecords/count-bot/README.md

 ## Audio

-You can change the sound files played without changing the _committed_ files (from `default_audio/`) by placing a file with the same name in `custom_audio/`.
-You can use:
+You can use the `custom_audio/` directory to override the sound files in `default_audio/` without replacing or changing them.
+Here are the file names you can override:

 * `5.wav`
 * `4.wav`